 by the end of the third week of class and you continue to use your own computer then you are seriously putting yourself in jeopardy of failing the course.

 SCHEDULED WORK/DUE DATES: All homework will be due by 9:00 am on the following Monday.
-Projects are posted in Moodle or at SGA.ProfessorsPlace.Info and may be announced in class as tasks are assigned.
+Projects are posted in Moodle or at SGA.ProfessorsPlace.Info web site and may be announced in class as tasks are assigned.
 This allows me to assess your work before class.

 Assignments are due as scheduled

 even if the Moodle Settings are not correct.
 In the event that you miss one, you will not get credit for it.
 However, if the next assignment is based on the one you missed, you are going to have to do the one for which you lost credit anyway.